protocol/launchpad/content/en/curriculum/libp2p/core-concepts/index.md

 ## Concepts

-libp2p is a framework that allows you to create peer to peer networks in a modular way by choosing the protocols that you application needs.
+libp2p is a framework that allows you to create peer to peer networks in a modular way by choosing the protocols that your application needs.
 This section presents the main _building blocks_ of the libp2p architecture, which will be covered in detail later in the Launchpad curriculum.

 ### Transport